GoogleChrome/chrome-extensions-samples/api-samples/contextMenus/basic/README.md

 ## Implementation Notes

 Different console readouts are made when context menu items are clicked.
 This can be quickly adapted to use new functions or API calls for more advaced functionality.

+## Running this extension

+1. Clone this repository.
+2. Load this directory in Chrome as an [unpacked extension](https://developer.chrome.com/docs/extensions/mv3/getstarted/development-basics/#load-unpacked).
+3. Right-click within the browser to view the context menu.